Skip to main content

 • TIME_PAID_DT: payment date

 Both relate to the same dimension table, D_TIME.
-However, if we had only one dimension table for time, which of the 2 dates should we join with D_TIME as both are important.
-Solution is easy.
-Simply create 2 alias tables and problem solved:
+But if only one D_TIME table exists, which date should be joined?
+Since both are important, the solution is to create two alias tables:

 • D_TIME_BILL_DT